cperales/uci-download-process/README.md

 ##### separator

 The separator between values in the dataset.
-If this is left blank, the input dataset is broken on all whitespace.
-Due to limitations in `ConfParser.jl`, for a comma you need to use `comma` rather than just `,`.

 ##### header_lines